Published Apr 12, 2023

 Some ways to consume more insoluble fiber include:

-• Try fiber supplements: Fiber supplements are an easy way to increase fiber intake and relieve constipation.
+• Try fiber supplements: Fiber supplements are an easy way to get more fiber and relieve constipation.

-• Increase your fruit and vegetable intake: This includes foods such as broccoli, green beans, strawberries, kiwi, spinach, and grapes.
+• Increase your fruit and vegetable intake: Examples include eating prunes, broccoli, green beans, strawberries, kiwi, spinach, dried fruits, and grapes.

 • Add more whole grains to your diet: Whole grains are a great source of insoluble fiber.
-Options include brown rice, quinoa, wheat bran and oatmeal.
+Options include whole grain bread, brown rice, quinoa, wheat bran and oatmeal.

-Note: Some people may find their constipation worsens with an increase in fiber intake.
-Talk to your healthcare provider about your specific situation to know the best course of action for you.
+Note: Some people may find occasional constipation worsens with an increase in fiber intake.
+Talk to a health care professional about your specific situation to know the best course of action for you.

 Increase Physical Activity

-Increasing your physical activity can help relieve constipation.
-Exercises that may help prevent and alleviate constipation include cardio such as brisk walking, running, dancing, and more.
+Increasing your physical activity can help when you’re feeling constipated.
+Exercises routines that may help prevent and alleviate constipation include cardio such as brisk walking, running, dancing, and more.
+When possible, exercise regularly, defined as at least three times a week.

-Note: Learn more about proper hydration and water consumption at this resource.
+Note: Learn more about proper hydration, water consumption, and their effects on overall health at this resource

 Use Laxatives or Stool Softeners

-While laxatives can both prevent and help with constipation relief, these should be used with caution and under the guidance of a healthcare professional.
+While over-the-counter laxatives can both prevent and help with constipation relief when other treatments have failed, these should be used with caution and under the guidance of a healthcare professional.

 Some types of laxatives include:

 • Osmotic Laxatives: An osmotic laxative is a type of laxative that draws water into the colon and makes stools easier to pass.
-Examples of osmotic laxatives include Phillips’ Milk of Magnesia and MiraLAX.
+Examples of osmotic laxatives include magnesium hydroxide and polyethylene glycol 3350.

 • Stool Softeners: A stool softener adds moisture to the stool which in turn softens the stool and makes them easier to pass.
-Examples of stool softeners include Colace and Surfak.
+Examples of stool softeners include docusate sodium and docusate calcium.

 • Stimulant Laxatives: A stimulant laxative helps trigger contractions of the intestinal muscles which in turn helps someone with constipation.
-Examples of stimulant laxatives include Dulcolax and Senokot.
+Examples of stimulant laxatives include bisacodyl and sennosides.

 Address & Treat Underlying Conditions